Markets Don’t Set Prices

 Firms invest in sales force infrastructure and sales personnel, as well as in branding and advertising, to increase sales volume.
 They are constantly working to decrease variable costs, i.e. costs that are directly attributable to the volume of products or services sold.
 For example, the actual costs of the ingredients in a product are part of variable costs.
-Firms also work to decrease fixed costs such as cost of infrastructure like buildings or machinery that product the goods, and the cost of support personnel such as human resources and IT.
+Firms also work to decrease fixed costs such as the cost of infrastructure like buildings or machinery that produce the goods, and the cost of support personnel such as human resources and IT.

 A Wharton Research Data Service study quoted by Raju and Zhang in their book Smart Pricing found that if a firm could increase its sales by 1% without any change in its cost structure, its profitability would increase by 3.3%.
 A 1% reduction in fixed costs would lead to an increase in profitability by 2.5%.
 A 1% reduction in variable costs would lead to a profit increase of 6.5%.
 But a 1% increase in price with other costs remaining the same would increase profitability by 10.3%.

-Price increase is the most important lever a company can employ to increase profitability.
+A price increase is the most important lever a company can employ to increase profitability.
 However, most firms are very reluctant to increase their prices, because of the fear that their customers will leave them for rivals.
 The law of supply and demand would come into play, and consumers will choose a lower priced alternative.
 This fear of losing customers is rooted deeply in the fact that most businesses do not understand how to quantify the value they create for their customers.

 Pricing from a Value Perspective

 Warren Buffet famously said: “Price is what I pay.
 Value is what I get.”
-So how does value based pricing work?
-The next illustration shows the difference between cost based and value based pricing:
+So how does value-based pricing work?
+The next illustration shows the difference between cost-based and value-based pricing:

-The cost based pricing process begins with the product cost, and a price is set before taking the value created for customers into consideration.
-Value based pricing process does the opposite.
+The cost-based pricing process begins with the product cost, and a price is set before taking the value created for customers into consideration.
+Value-based pricing process does the opposite.
 It begins with the customer.
 A firm needs a very clear understanding of the customer segments it serves, and the specific value it creates for each segment.
 It then prices its product or service based on the value it creates.
 When the focus is on value created, the product cost becomes a secondary consideration.

 Creating a Value Surplus